 DTSC’s Cypress office informed EnviroReporter that it had amended its Aerojet Chino Hills website to accurately reflect where the polluted 800-acre facility is located.
-Three weeks later, the DTSC Envirostor page hasn’t been touched.
-But that’s not the worst of it.
+It failed.

-From all indications, Aerojet and Weston have done a good job finding 52 “munitions and explosives of concern” across a 39-acre area of the 800-acre facility, along with 70 pounds of munitions debris.
-The company used blind “seeding” of planted objects as a quality control measure and all of the seeded objects were found.
+Aerojet and Weston have done a good job finding 52 “munitions and explosives of concern” across a 39-acre area of the 800-acre facility, along with 70 pounds of munitions debris.

-It appears that the location of this $46 million-and-counting cleanup of unexploded bombs, munitions and depleted uranium shell fragments has moved onto the Greg Norman Signature Golf Course at the Vellano Country Club!
+Has the $46 million-and-counting cleanup of unexploded bombs, munitions and depleted uranium shell fragments has moved onto the Greg Norman Signature Golf Course?

-Does the state toxic department’s $46 million Aerojet Chino Hills cleanup plan go far enough?
-Missing munitions, untested groundwater, depleted uranium issues and radiation possibly running off the Cold War-era weapons facility into the headwaters of the Santa Ana River are concerns.
+Does $46 million Aerojet Chino Hills cleanup go far enough?
+Missing munitions, untested groundwater, depleted uranium and radiation running off facility into Santa Ana River are concerns.

-Cal-EPA’s Department of Toxic Substances Control holds public meeting in Chino Hills to detail 10-year effort to clean up 800-acre former munitions site.
-DTSC Open House today in Chino Hills.
-Unexploded ordnance and toxic chemicals was scoured from soil at the 14-acre “Open Burn/Open Detonation Unit”.
-Questions remain about Aerojet groundwater and lack of data.
+Public meeting in Chino Hills to detail 10-year effort to clean up 800-acre site.
+Unexploded ordnance and toxic chemicals scoured from soil at 14-acre “Open Burn/Open Detonation Unit”.